Catherine Manning

-Lady Catherine Manning is a British writer, who has written five mystery novels under the pseudonym Elizabeth Ironside.
+Catherine, Lady Manning is a British writer, who has written five mystery novels under the pseudonym Elizabeth Ironside.

 Early life

 Catherine Manning is the daughter of a general practitioner doctor, and grew up in a Northamptonshire village.

 She was educated at University of Oxford, where she earned a bachelor's degree in history, followed by a PhD.

 Career

 After university, she worked for some time as a teacher, before turning to writing.

 As Elizabeth Ironside, she won the Crime Writers' Association Best First Novel Award for her 1985 novel, A Very Private Enterprise.
 She has also been runner-up for the Crime Writers' Association Golden Dagger.
 All of her five novels have been published in the UK and the US.